Moneyball: The Analytics of Sports

 The techniques and tools of business analytics are transforming many industries, including sports.
 This vertical has the advantage of being widely and closely followed, with large amounts of easily-accessible real-world data.
-Topics for study in this course include how to evaluate players, create good teams, predicting success of decisions, schedule leagues, and enhance coaching strategies.
-Activities involve the use of a variety of techniques and tools, including: data collection, cleaning and manipulation; basic probability theory; introductory statistical reasoning; regression analysis; optimization; and simulation.
-The hands-on learning laboratories will use both spreadsheets and introduce participants to a statistical programming language.
-Only a basic knowledge of sports (especially baseball, football, and basketball) is assumed.
+Topics for study in this course include how to evaluate players, create good teams, predicting the success of decisions, schedule leagues, and enhance coaching strategies.
+Activities involve the use of a variety of techniques and tools, including data collection, cleaning and manipulation; basic probability theory; introductory statistical reasoning; regression analysis; optimization; and simulation.
+The hands-on learning laboratories will introduce participants to R, a statistical programming language.
+Only basic knowledge of sports (especially baseball, football, and basketball) is assumed.

 Scott Nestler is an associate teaching professor in the IT, Analytics, and Operations (ITAO) department, and serves as the Academic Director of the MS in Business Analytics program.
 He teaches courses in Statistics, Sports Analytics, and Ethics in Business Analytics.
 He joined Mendoza College of Business subsequent to his retirement from the U.S.Army after more than 25 years of service.
 Previously, he taught at the Naval Postgraduate School and the U.S. Military Academy at West Point.
 He has served as an analyst and leader of analytic teams at the Pentagon and the U.S. Embassy in Baghdad, Iraq.
 Scott has a Ph.D. in Management Science from the University of Maryland – College Park.
 He is active in the Institute for Operations Research and the Management Sciences (INFORMS), and currently serves as the General Chair of the 2020 Analytics Conference, in Denver, CO.
 Previously, he was Chair of the Analytics Certification Board (ACB), which oversees the Certified Analytics Professional (CAP) program and Vice-Chair of the INFORMS SpORts (Operations Research in Sports) Section.
 He is especially interested in looking at holistic methods for measuring individual performance, and then aggregating that information when building high performing teams.
 His research also looks at the ethical implications of data collected from wearable devices used by athletes and others.